 Nonpolar Covalent Bond

 This type of covalent bond is formed whenever there is an equal share of electrons between atoms.
+The electronegativity difference between two atoms is zero.
 It occurs wherever the combining atoms have similar electron affinity (diatomic elements).

 Polarization of Covalent Bonds